 All our images are digitally signed and therefore it is possible to check their authenticity.
-You need to issue these commands (Linux/macOS, you might need to install dependencies first, eg. apt-get install gnupg on Debian/Ubuntu or brew install gnupg on macOS. on windows install the current simple gnupg Gnupg:
+You need to issue these commands (Linux/macOS, you might need to install dependencies first, eg. apt-get\install\gnupg on Debian/Ubuntu or brew\install gnupg on macOS. on windows install the current simple gnupg Gnupg:

-download public key from the database gpg --keyserver ha.pool.sks-keyservers.net --recv-key DF00FAF1C577104B50BF1D0093D6889F9F0E78D5 # perform verified to ignore the message warning: This key is not certified with a trusted signature!.
+download public key from the database gpg --keyserver ha.pool.sks-keyservers.net --recv-key DF00FAF1C577104B50BF1D0093D6889F9F0E78D5 # perform ve It is safe to ignore the message WARNING: This key is not certified with a trusted signature!